marcsoftware/versa2-clockface/readme.md

-install from this url : https://gallery.fitbit.com/details/2e7abd70-e8a2-48d2-b919-4950a78b8262

 ![alt text](snapshot.png/ "snapshot")

 ## how to run or side-load on an actual device

-###### This method allows for you to edit the app in anyway you want

 1. go to studio.fitbit.com
 2. drag and drop the code into the side panel